sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ## Other head models

 The EEGLAB functions interface Fieldtrip, so you may also use Fieldtrip and place a file containing the head model, the MRI, and the fiducials (associated with the MRI) in the respective DIPFIT structures.
 Note that the file containing the fiducials must have their coordinates transformed to match the MRI-modified coordinate frame.
-Any data format for the electrode that the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function may read is acceptable.
+Any data format for the electrode locations that the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function can read is acceptable.
 The Fieldtrip tutorials used for this section are available here for [EEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/), here for [MEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/).
 Another [MEG tutorial](https://www.fieldtriptoolbox.org/workshop/practicalmeeg2022/handson_anatomy/) uses the same data.

 ```matlab
 EEG.dipfit.hdmfile = 'headmodel.mat';